-The CIC server contains a Secure Token Server subsystem that issues security tokens to user agents (applications) that supply successful principal (user) authentication.
-User agents (CIC client applications) can then provide that security token to the service provider (CIC server) for subsequent requests to access its other resources or subsystems.
+The CIC server contains a Secure Token Server subsystem that issues security tokens to user agents (applications) that supply successful principal (user) authentication.User agents (CIC client applications) can then provide that security token to the service provider (CIC server) for subsequent requests to access its other resources or subsystems.

-1. Ensure that you have e the following informatio n for the service provide endpoint (CIC server):
+1. Ensure that you have the e following information for the service provider endpoint (CIC server): · · · · · · · · · · · · · · · · · · ·